theopn/dotfiles/README.md

 #### Neovim

-Neovim is where I spend most of my time on (both the configuration and the text editor itself).
-It is my IDE for most languages except for Java, note taker, and so much more.
+Where I spend most of my time on (both the configuration and the text editor itself).
+It is my IDE for Lua and C, note taker, and so much more.
 Configuration is written 99.9% in Lua.

 #### tmux